 - Get Waste Wise: What ends up in your retail location’s trash each day?
 How much daily waste is generated?
 What percentage of the waste is being recycled?
 If you don’t know the answers to these questions, your first task is to find out.
 Seek out the information yourself or develop a task force made up of employees who deal directly with the waste.
-The more you know about the trash, the better you can manage it.
+The more you know about solid waste management, the better you can manage it.

 - Smarter Packaging: CalRecycle states the largest waste factor at retail stores is packaging.
 To change this for your operations, make reducing and reusing a business priority.
 Look for opportunities to ship items to customers with the minimal amount of packing resources necessary.
 When such packaging is needed, source products composed of post-consumer recycled materials and consider using biodegradable packaging.

 - Send It Back: When packaging waste is coming from a vendor, ask them to reduce unnecessary cardboard and shrink wrap when possible.
 For items that are necessary in the shipping process–boxes, polystyrene peanuts, and pallets–ask the supplier to take them back and reuse them.
 Vendors spending less money on packaging materials and you spending less money on waste management creates a win-win situation.